 The Theodora was bound for Nassau in the Bahamas, the first leg of the envoys’ journey.
 She arrived two days later, when Mason and Slidell discovered that they had missed connecting with a British steamer.
 The Theodora then took them to Cuba, where Spanish authorities informed them that a British mail packet had just left Havana.
 The next ship, the paddle-steamer R.M.S.
 Trent, would not arrive for three weeks.

-Hiram Paulding, commander of the Federal Navy Yard at New York, received intelligence on October 30 that Mason and Slidell had reached Havana aboard the Gordon, now known as the Theodora.
+Hiram Paulding, commander of the Federal Navy Yard at New York, received intelligence on the 30th that Mason and Slidell had reached Havana aboard the Gordon, now known as the Theodora.
 That same day, the U.S.S.
 San Jacinto docked in southern Cuba where her commander, Captain Charles Wilkes, learned that Mason and Slidell were in the country.
-He refueled and steamed northward.
+Wilkes refueled and steamed northward.